 Children's TV Trainee Finder

-Trainee Finder is an entry-level placement scheme which places trainees on children’s TV and high-end tv drama productions to offer new industry professionals proper on-the-job experience and to ensure a continued supply of talent.
+Trainee Finder is an entry-level placement scheme which places trainees on children’s TV and high-end tv productions to offer new industry professionals proper on-the-job experience and to ensure a continued supply of talent.
+It is open to both scripted and unscripted productions.

 To be eligible to receive trainees from Trainee Finder, productions must have agreed to contribute to the Children’s TV Skills Fund.
-Taking trainees through Trainee Finder enables productions to claim back £250 per week for up to 36 weeks in total (ScreenSkills suggest that this support is spread across multiple trainees, i.e three x 12 weeks or 2 x 18 weeks ).
+Taking trainees through Trainee Finder enables productions to claim back £250 per week for up to 36 weeks in total (ScreenSkills suggest that this support is spread across multiple trainees, i.e. three x 12 weeks or two x 18 weeks).
 To find out more please visit the support a trainee page to find details and FAQs.

 Productions are sent CVs and the details of trainees for interview.
 Once trainees have been selected productions inform the ScreenSkills Trainee Finder team, who issue a contract.